ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/174_System_strings.md

 ## SymbolTrade

 The trading [symbol](014_Asset_Symbols.md) of the current asset as set up in the asset list, or the plain asset name when the asset has no assigned trading symbol.
 Does not contain the optional broker or price source name.
-Can be modified with [strcpy](str_.md).
+Can be modified with [strcpy](str_.md) (see example).

 ## SourceTrade